 - (a) Step 1: Pre-application Conference.
 A Pre-application Conference is required for all development applications, except Minor Use or Building Permit applications, unless waived by the Manager.
-The Pre-application Conference serves to assist the applicant with: - (1) identifying information which must be provided for a complete development application; - (2) understanding the development application review process; - (3) identifying appropriate referral agencies for review and comment;
+The Pre-application Conference serves to assist the applicant with: - (1) identifying information which must be provided for a complete development application; - (2) understanding the development application review process; - (3) identifying appropriate referral agencies for review and comment; - (4) achieving compliance with development standards, understanding relevant planning issues; and - (5) determining appropriate fees.

-- (4) achieving compliance with development standards, understanding relevant planning issues; and - (5) determining appropriate fees.
+The Manager may include other Town and agency representatives in the Pre-application Conference

-The Manager may include other Town and agency representatives in the Pre-application Conference as deemed appropriate.
+Page 49 of 205 Hayden Development Code - March 1, 2022 as deemed appropriate.
 The applicant shall provide sufficient information to the Manager at least five (5) business days prior to a scheduled Pre-application Conference, unless such time frame is waived by the Manager.
 Minimum information shall include: